TudorMurariu/UBB-INFO/an1/Semestrul1/ASC/README.md

-# Arhitectura sistemelor de calcul
+# Arhitectura Sistemelor de Calcul
 **All the lab projects are here: https://github.com/TudorMurariu/Assembly-stuff**